homemadearcade/zero/LAUNCHTODO.md

-NOW
-  TextureStrokeHistory model
+TEXTURE STROKE HISTORY
   Load stroke history when you boot up a codrawing image, then allow local strokes when its loaded

   Try to save stroke history ALL of the time actually, after every stroke..maybe. you can remove check before browser closes

   Saving the image REPLACES the stroke history.
 For security - both should be done at the same time

 WRAPPING UP
   Another Lobby View - Arcade View.
 We send them to the main page inside of an iframe or just a game list?.
 MAKE THIS A CREDITS VIEW